-We emerged from small agricultural cooperative banks, founded by farmers and horticulturists beginning in the late nineteenth century.
-Formed to provide credit for their members.
-This cooperative foundation and the philosophy of cooperation underpinning it have remained our guiding principles throughout our over 115-year history.
+We emerged from small agricultural cooperative banks, which were first founded by Dutch farmers and horticulturists in the late nineteenth century.
+These cooperatives were formed to provide credit for their members.
+This cooperative foundation and the cooperative philosophy have remained our guiding principles throughout our history.

-The founding father of cooperative agricultural credit is Friedrich Wilhelm Raiffeisen, a German rural mayor in the latter half of the nineteenth century.
-In the 1860s, he founded an agricultural credit union that extends local farmers credit from savings collected from local communities.
-Raiffeisen's concept of the credit cooperative soon takes root in the Netherlands.
+The founding father of cooperative agricultural credit is Friedrich Wilhelm Raiffeisen (1818-1888), a mayor in rural Germany.
+In the 1860s, he founded agricultural credit cooperatives that provided low-cost loans to farmers from savings collected from local communities.
+Raiffeisen's cooperative idea of standing strong together also took root in the Netherlands.
 From 1895 onwards the first Dutch cooperative agricultural banks were founded, which are now part of Rabobank.

-The ideal of standing stronger together catches on in the Netherlands and across the Dutch countryside farmers and horticulturists begin establishing their own local agricultural cooperative banks.
-They become owners, members and managers of the bank, sharing responsibility accordingly.
-Rather than paying out the profits to the members, they are added to the reserves year by year, gradually building up a solid foundation for hard times and lean years.
+Farmers and horticulturists in the Netherlands began to establish local cooperative agricultural banks, becoming owners, members and managers of the bank, and sharing responsibility accordingly.
+Rather than distributing annual profits to the members, these were added to the annual reserves, gradually building up a solid foundation for hard times and lean years.

-Following Raiffeisen's model, by the end of the nineteenth century the first Dutch local banks established two umbrella organisations: the Coöperatieve Centrale Raiffeisen-Bank in Utrecht and the Coöperatieve Centrale Boerenleenbank in Eindhoven.
-These two organisations become the central bank for the local banks and play a facilitating role in a number of areas.
-The two merge in 1972 to become Rabobank, a cooperative in which all local Rabobanks are members and shareholders.
-They remain so to this day.
+Following Raiffeisen's model, in 1898 the first Dutch local banks established two umbrella organisations: the Coöperatieve Centrale Raiffeisen-Bank in Utrecht and the Coöperatieve Centrale Boerenleenbank in Eindhoven.
+These two organisations became the central bank and facilitator for their member banks.
+The two merged in 1972 to become Rabobank Nederland, a cooperative in which all local Rabobanks were both members and shareholders.

 The changing economy and society of the twentieth century increased the need for banking services.
-In the second half of the century, the bank begins welcoming an increasing number of (non-agricultural) businesses and later also private individuals, as customers.
-It is advancements in computing technology and ICT that make this possible.
-Giro payments, an early form of electronic payment, become hugely successful, initially in the form of larger employers paying salaries by direct deposit instead of in cash.
-Smaller employers soon followed.
+In the second half of the century, local Rabobanks welcomed an increasing number of (non-agricultural) businesses and later also private individuals, as customers.
+Advances in computing technology and ICT also contributed to this.
+Giro payments became hugely successful, initially in the form of large employers paying salaries by direct deposit instead of in cash.
+Small employers soon followed.

-Subsequently, private individuals more commonly began paying cashless.
-Banks, meanwhile, introduce new products, such as payment cheques and giro collection forms.
-Alongside savings and loans, customers could now also go to their banks for home mortgages, payment services, investment and insurance.
-For business clients, the banks expand their range of services, adding business financing, leasing, payment transactions and insurances.
+Subsequently, private individuals and others opened a bank account.
+Banks, meanwhile, introduced new services.
+Alongside savings and loans, customers could now also go to their banks for home mortgages, payment services, investments and insurance.
+For business clients, banks expanded their range of services, adding business financing, leasing, payment transactions and insurance.

-In the 1960s, as the banks' customer portfolios swell, the Raiffeisen and Agricultural Cooperative Banks opened more and more branch offices in the big cities and new housing estates.
-With the advent of the ATM in the 1980s, the payment terminal in the 1990s and internet banking at the turn of the century, customers come in to the bank less and less and the number of branch offices.
+In the 1960s, as their customer portfolios swelled, Dutch Raiffeisenbanks and Boerenleenbanken opened more and more branch offices in major cities and on new housing estates.
+With the advent of the ATM in the 1980s, the payment terminal in the 1990s and internet banking at the turn of the century, customer visits to banking premises declined, and with them the number of branch offices.
 In parallel new customer services were set up to meet these changing customer needs.

 In Rabobank's digital sources archive you can search our collection of old magazines and annual reports , published by Rabobank and her predecessors, the Coöperatieve Centrale Boerenleenbank (CCB) en de Coöperatieve Centrale Raiffeisen-Bank (CCRB).